Initial Teacher Training

 There are two types of training places:

-The School Direct Training Programme – this route is open to all graduates and funded by tuition fees paid by the trainee who may receive a bursary from the National College for Teaching and Leadership.
+The School Direct Training Programme – this route is open to all graduates and funded by tuition fees paid by the trainee who may receive a bursary from the Department for Education.

 The fees for this route are £9250.
 You may be eligible for a tax free bursary to support your training.
-Full details regarding bursaries and scholarships can be found on the National College for Teaching and Leadership website:
+Full details regarding bursaries will be posted as soon as the information is published by the DFE.

 In addition you could also apply for a student loan to support your payments through student finance: